adamboroch/ServiceNowPlugin/README.md

 - Supports **Password Change** and **Password Reconciliation**.
 ---

-## Quick Project Setup in Visual Studio (optional - for developers)
+## Quick Project Setup in Visual Studio - GUIDE to build other plugin from Scratch (optional - for developers)

 1. **Create a new project**:
    - Type: **Class Library (.NET Framework)**